kairosity/mp4-lionize/README.md

 - There is very little about it that the user will not be expecting or anticipating.
 - On all pages that require the user to *do* something, what they are expected to do, is clearly and succinctly explained.

 The name of the application itself communicates the essence of what the business does.
-"Lionize" means to enhance something's or someone's fame and standing in the world.
-This is followed by a further explanation of the business's raison d'etre.
+"Lionize" means to enhance the fame and standing in the world of something or someone.
+This is followed by a further explanation of the business' raison d'etre.
 Scrolling down further elucidates what is on offer by grouping and summarizing the four different categories of products.
-Each of these product / services introductions can be clicked on to view more details.
+Introductions to each of these product / services can be viewed by clicking on the "Learn More" buttons.
 This process of unfolding follows formulaic lines and is structured this way so as to first pique the user's interest and then slowly feed them more information without overloading them.
-Once they learn about the products they are then told explicitly why they should register and ideally the homepage user flows ends here, with them clicking the "Register" button.
+Once they learn about the products, they are then told explicitly why they should register, and ideally the homepage user flow ends with them clicking the "Register" button.
 Should they choose to keep scrolling there is an introduction to the main stakeholders in the business and then a contact form should they wish to get in touch to ask any questions.

 ### Feedback